 Moreover, this process is involved in regulation of neurotransmitters.
 These are chemicals that nerves rely on to properly communicate with each other and other systems in the body like the immune system.
 It’s also involved in hormone, cholesterol and histamine regulation, as well as repair of protein structures.

 In sum, DNA methylation is a very important reason a healthy person stays that way.
-Dysfunction here can lead to serious diseases like birth defects, cancer, autism, autoimmune disorders, etc.
+Dysfunction here can lead to serious diseases like birth defects, cancer, autism, asthma, autoimmune disorders, etc.

 DNA methylation is dependent on a group of enzymes known as DNA methyltranferases (DNMTs).
 These enzymes are in turn reliant on intracellular levels of S-adenosylmethionine (SAM).